 SR/PNP Field Name Home School Valid Value Comment Testing District Code Testing site official district code Testing site information is needed to assign a test to the student record.
-Testing School Code Testing site official school code Testing District Name Testing site district name as it appears in Data Pipeline Testing School Name Testing site school name as it appears in Data Pipeline Responsible District Same as testing district code The vendor sends home school student reports to the district testing site.
-It Code is the district's responsibility to distribute these reports.
-Responsible School нннн This code is used to indicate the record of a home school student.
-This code Code is used to exclude the student from state, district, and school reports.
-Responsible District Testing site district name as it Name appears in Data Pipeline Responsible School District Home School Name SASID SASID or district generated ID Use a CDE-assigned SASID for the student if available.
-If an official SASID is not available, populate the SASID field with DDDDHHHH##, where 'DDDD' is entered as the district's code, 'HHHH' represents the home school, and ## is entered as a unique two-digit number (i.e., 01 to 99) to identify the student.
-Student Last Name See SR/PNP layout Student First Name See SR/PNP layout Student Middle Name See SR/PNP layout Date of Birth See SR/PNP layout Gender See SR/PNP layout Grade See SR/PNP layout Note the grade level of the test the student is taking.
-For example, if a student is taking the 4^{th} grade math test, enter 'grade 4' in PAnext for that student.
+Testing School Code Testing site official school code Testing District Name Testing site district name as it appears in Data Pipeline Testing School Name Testing site school name as it appears in Data Pipeline Responsible District Code Same as testing district code The vendor sends student reports to the district testing site.
+It is the district's responsibility to distribute these reports.
+Responsible School Code НННН Used to indicate the record of a home school student and exclude the student from state, district, and school reports.
+Responsible District Name Testing site district name as it appears in Data Pipeline Responsible School Name District Home School SASID SASID or district generated ID Use a CDE-assigned SASID for the student if available.
+If an official SASID is not available, populate the SASID field with DDDDHHHH##, where 'DDDD' is entered as the district's code, 'HHHH' represents home school, and ## is entered as a unique two-digit number (i.e., 01 to 99) to identify the student.
+Student Last Name See SR/PNP layout Student First Name See SR/PNP layout Student Middle Name See SR/PNP layout Date of Birth See SR/PNP layout Gender See SR/PNP layout Grade See SR/PNP layout The grade level of the test the student is taking.
+For example, if a student is taking the 4 th grade math test, indicate 'grade 4'.